Earlopain/FoxTrove/README.md

 ## Configuration

-A few scraper require credentials to work, this is how you can configure them.
-Higher entries in this list overwrite the lower ones.
+A few scraper require credentials to work, you can configure them through the web UI under the `Config` header link.
-1. Entries in the file at `config/reverser_custom_config.yml`.
-1. Entries in the file at `config/reverser.yml`.
-Look here to see what you can/need to configure for more scraper to work.
-There are also a few other settings you can tweak, like disabling individual scrapers.

 ## How do I actually use this?
 The following software is required to get started: